-- Nu Skin is a reputable company that has been around for quite a while, since it started back in 1984.
+- Nu Skin is a reputable company that has been around for quite a while after it started back in 1984.

 - They have a solid background and offer good quality products.
-Nu Skin’s products and the skin care niche is recession proof.
+Nu Skin’s products, and the skin care niche, are recession proof.

-- No matter fluctuations in the economy, there are always going to be a high demand of products that keep you looking young and healthy.
+- No matter fluctuations in the economy, there are always going to be a high demand for products that keep you look young and healthy.